ruedli/OctoPlugout/README.md

 	 This new state prevents very short / aborted print jobs (configurable time and reached extruder temperature) to trigger a shutdown/power off
      Thnx to Tim for pointing this out!

+** 2.2 Change configuation / timing parameters - 2 nov 202
+- Better state transitions
+- Recommended a "short job" (not triggering a shutdown) being (less than) 5 minutes.
+This include the "heating up time", as well as doing any bed level routine you have setup.
+Increase / decrease to your own taste.

 ## Requests / Future To Do List
 - Avoid switching off if Octoprint is running and not shutdown: even if you try to force it, with a non-monitored "long press"